 The Dada movement is also an art movement that includes visual, literary, social media, poetry writing, and sculpture.

-The exciting part of the Dada movement is that they had many vital figures that met together and joined together with a shared belief system.
-They influence other art movements like Cubism.
+The exciting part of the Dada movement is that they had many vital figures who met together and joined together with a shared belief system.
+They influenced other art movements like Cubism.
 And even though it was an informal international movement, they had participants from all over Europe and North America who believed in the Dada art movement.

-The Dada art movement is an excellent example of an art movement directly influenced by political events in Europe.
+The Dada art movement is an excellent example of an art movement directly influenced by European political events.
 It was also a movement that reached out beyond its boundaries and influenced other parts of the world, including North America, add the Cubist art movement.

-To learn more about art movements directly influenced by World War I, you can read our blog about Why New Art Movements Develop In The Years Following World War 1? by clicking this link.
+To learn more about art movements directly influenced by World War I, read our blog about Why New Art Movements Develop In The Years Following World War 1? by clicking this link.

 Pop art is an example of a movement and art style that emerged independently in London during the 1950s and New York in the early 1960s.
 In London, a group of artists at the Institute of Contemporary Art formed themselves into an independent group.
 This independent group later influenced artists in the United States.

 Even though America and Britain had a pop art movement, they were distinctive and not the same.
-The British pop art was fuelled by the American popular culture from a distance, while Americans were inspired by what they saw and experienced within the American culture.
-One group was looking at it from the outside, and the other group was looking at the culture from the inside.
+British pop art was fuelled by American popular culture from a distance, while Americans were inspired by what they saw and experienced within the American culture.
+One group looked at it from the outside, and the other looked at the culture from the inside.

 Pop art is an art movement that drew is inspiration from famous or commercial culture.
 It has remained a popular movement, with many countries and cultures contributing to the movement in the 1960s and 70s.

-Many of the young Pop artists felt that what they were taught at an art school and what they were being shown in the art museums did not have anything to do with the lives they were presently living or the objects and things they saw around them every single day.
+Many of the young Pop artists felt that what they were taught at an art school and what they were being shown in the art museums had nothing to do with the lives they were living or the objects and things they saw around them every single day.

 I believe Richard Hamilton summed up what pop art was and what it meant to the artist during its time.

 Pop art remains a popular art movement.
-In fact, in the 1980s, the China Art or Pop Art Revolution, known as political art.
-Part of that revolution was in response to the brutal and divisive Chinese Cultural Revolution.
+In fact, in the 1980s, the China Art or Pop Art Revolution, known as the political art of that revolution, was in response to the brutal and divisive Chinese Cultural Revolution.
 The Chinese Pop art movement combined both propaganda art and pop art.

 Is Art An Natural Gift, Or Can Anyone Be Good At Art If They Practice?